nancyqn-thompsong9/notes/README.md

 1. Prioritize tasks: Always start with the most important tasks first.
 By doing this, you can ensure that you complete the tasks that are most critical to your project or assignment.
 2. Plan ahead: Don't wait until the last minute to start working on a task.
 Instead, start planning and organizing your thoughts ahead of time.
 That way, when it comes time to actually start coding, everything will be much more organized and easy to understand.
 3. Stay organized: Use version control systems like Git to keep track of your code and make sure that everything is up-to-date.
 Also, organize your files and directories in a way that makes sense to you and makes it easy for you find what you need.
 Finally, use code editors and IDEs that support code navigation and automation, which can save you time and reduce the risk of making mistakes.

+# 2023-11-24
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing your work, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial.
+Before starting a new project or undertaking a large task, take the time to plan out your approach.
+Break the task down into smaller, manageable steps, then allocate time for each step.
+Planning ahead will ensure you have a clear roadmap and can avoid getting lost or stuck in the middle of a project.
+ 3. Finally, stay organised.
+Use version control systems like Git to keep track of your code and collaborate with others.
+Organize your project folders and files neatly, using well-named and descriptive file names and directories.
+Additionally, maintain a consistent coding style and convention to make your codes easier to read and maintain.